 To activate data reception control, set "On receiving" or "Both" for the "Type" property.
 If this control is active, Xoff characters will be sent when the amount of incoming data reaches 10 percent of the buffer size.
 The remote device must recognize the signal and suspend sending data.

 When the applications receive the characters, the buffer use will be reduced to not exceed 10 percent of the buffer size.
 At this moment, Xon characters will be sent again.
 The remote device must recognize these signals and resume sending data.

-To activate data reception control, set “On transmitting” or “Both” for the “Type” property.
+To activate data reception control, set "On transmitting" or "Both" for the "Type" property.
 In that case, 10 percent or 90 percent of the buffer size will not be used, respectively.
-If data transmission control is active, the communication driver will suspend sending data each time an Xoff character is received.
-The driver will not resume sending data until it receives an Xon character, or until the user sets “None” for the “Type” property.
+If data transmission control is active, the communication driver will suspend sending data each time a Xoff character is received.
+The driver will not resume sending data until it receives a Xon character or until the user sets "None" for the "Type" property.